apache/mynewt-documentation/docs/newt-dev.md

-Step by Step process to get oriented for success with Newt Operating System!

-## Getting set up
+## Objective

+To download and install all the necessary software packages to get you started

 Note: The instructions assume the user is using a Bourne-compatible shell (e.g. bash or zsh).

+## Procedure

+###Getting an account on GitHub

-1. Get an account on GitHub.
+* Get an account on GitHub.
 Make sure you have joined the "Newt Operating System" organization.

+### Installing Homebrew to ease installs on OS X

-2. Do you have Homebrew?
+* Do you have Homebrew?
 If not, open a terminal and install it.
 It will ask you for your sudo password.

         $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

     Alternatively, you can just extract (or `git clone`) Homebrew and install it to `/usr/local`.

+### Creating local repository

-3. The environment must be readied for using Go.
+* The directory structure must be first readied for using Go.
 Go code must be kept inside a workspace.
 A workspace is a directory hierarchy with three directories at its root:

     * src contains Go source files organized into packages (one package per directory),